-- Personal Jira notifications in Slack, we get personal Jira notifications in Slack via a DM with @Jira
+- Personal Jira Notifications in Slack, we get personal Jira notifications in Slack via a DM with @Jira.

-1.a.
+1.1.
 These are some of the notifications that we receive for updating tickets in Jira

-2. Connect Jira projects to Slack, we can get updates for a specific project in our Slack channel or DM with @Jira
+2. Connect Jira projects to Slack, we can get updates for a specific project in our Slack channel or DM with @Jira.

-3. Issue previews – we can receive automatically issue previews no matter if the issue is created in Jira or Slack by just typing the issue key
+3. Issue previews – we can receive automatically issue previews no matter if the issue is created in Jira or Slack by just typing the issue key.

-4. Create issues from Slack, we can create issues in Slack directly from a message in the channel, without the need to go to the Jira Cloud
+4. Create issues from Slack, we can create issues in Slack directly from a message in the channel, without the need to go to the Jira Cloud.

-5. Interact with issues from Slack, we can track the transition between the tasks, we can also assign a member and comment on the tasks.
+5. Interact with issues from Slack, we can track the transition between the tasks, and we can also assign a member and comment on the tasks.
 We can watch the issues right from our channel in Slack.

 As we said in the content above you can unwatch/watch, assign, transition, or comment on any of these issues by clicking the ”…“ menu next to the issue.